the worst I ever felt

 I was taken aback.
 I had not come to see a doctor because I was seeking a medication, but on the way back to my parents’ house, I thought about anxiety and how my mother’s anxiety had shaped her life and my own.
 The prescription I’d been given was for Buspar.

-Against my better judgement, I filled the prescription and went back to New York, but Buspar didn’t help.
+Against my better judgment, I filled the prescription and went back to New York, but Buspar didn’t help.
 I continued to sink into the despair of depletion.
-My fatigue grew worse only now I experienced it along with side effects from the medication.
-Buspar felt like little pieces of metal running though my bloodstream.
+My fatigue grew worse, only now I experienced it along with side effects from the medication.
+Buspar felt like little pieces of metal running through my bloodstream.
 My head felt disconnected from the rest of my body.

 I stopped taking it.

 Then, I saw an ad in the back of a neighborhood newspaper for a holistic medical practice.
 The doctor was a woman.
-She had a beautiful name (I’m not going to use her real name here but trust me, it’s beautiful) and she looked kind and competant.
+She had a beautiful name (I’m not going to use her real name here, but trust me, it’s beautiful) and she looked kind and competent.

 Holistic medicine makes sense to me in a way that treating symptoms does not.
 So, I made an appointment.
 I was asked to keep a diary of everything I ate for the next week and bring it with me.
 (I did this even though it triggered my deep shame.)